The story of how Br. Rob Robertson, CSV, came to join the Viatorians is slightly different from that of his

 During those years, Br.
 Rob is credited with being one of the faculty leaders who introduced the Kairos retreat program to the school, back in 1992, and it has spread to nearly all the places where Viatorians minister to young people.

 In 2015, Br.
 Rob returned to Las Vegas to work at St. Viator Catholic School as a counselor, before he filled an opening at Bishop Gorman High School in Campus Ministry.
 Over the last two years, he was among the founding staff of Cristo Rey St. Viator, serving as a counselor.
-In the fall of 2021, he will return to Saint Viator High School to serve as a guidance counselor.
+In the fall of 2021, he returned to Saint Viator High School to serve as a guidance counselor.

 But he always returns to his calling of accompanying young people on their faith journeys.
 To this day, he credits that fateful moment when he answered the call from Fr.
 Erickson.